mathblogging/mathblogging-base/README.md

-# boolesrings-frontpage
+# mathblogging-base

-A repo for boolesrings.org
+A new base for mathblogging.org